Leads: capture, qualify, and convert opportunities

 Activity timeline and next steps

 Each lead has an activity timeline that records its history.
-Stage changes are logged automatically, and you can add your own entries from the composer at the top of the timeline: a note, a logged call, or a logged email.
+Column changes are logged automatically, and you can add your own entries from the composer at the top of the timeline: a note, a logged call, or a logged email.
 Every entry shows who added it and when.

 Alongside the timeline, the Next steps card holds follow-up tasks.
 Add a task with optional due date, check it off when done, and see at a glance how many remain open.
 Tasks past their due date are flagged as overdue.